 Hardwood Floor Finish Matters A Lot

-Bamboo is eminently sustainable, which is good for the environment and the bamboo industry.
+For example, Bamboo is eminently sustainable, which is good for the environment.
 It's relatively inexpensive, great for the homeowner.
 However, it's quite soft, which means it is not very durable in its unfinished state.

-However, bamboo treated with successive (up to ten) coats of aluminum oxide finish will be quite tough, provided good bamboo and good finishing by a quality producer.
-You'll pay more for it than the cheapest of bamboo flooring, but it will stand up to abuse about as well as some of the hardier hardwoods out there.
+However, when bamboo is treated with successive (up to ten) coats of aluminum oxide, the finish tends to be quite tough, provided it is good bamboo and good finishing by a quality producer.
+You'll pay more for it than the cheapest bamboo flooring, but it will stand up to abuse about just like some of the hardier hardwoods out there.

 Wood Hardness Scale

-How to get a picture for how hard the flooring you're looking at is, you'll want to look up the species on the wood hardness scale.
-Specifically, the Janka wood hardness scale, a test that measures how much force is required to bury a .444-in diameter steel ball halfway into the sample plank.
+To get a picture of how hard the flooring you're looking at is, look up the species on the wood hardness scale.
+Specifically, the Janka scale for wood hardness.
+It is a test that measures how much force is required to bury a .444-in diameter steel ball halfway into the sample plank.

 Balsa wood has a rating of 22, meaning only 22 pounds-feet of force are necessary to do that.
 You could do it with your hands.
 Cherry, a very attractive wood for furniture, has a Janka rating of 995.

 The higher the Janka number the better.
-This tells you how hardy the flooring is, though you will still need a good finish applied to take the brunt of impacts and also to seal it from moisture.
-Softer woods will also require a maintenance coat a little more often.
+This tells you how hard the flooring is, though you will still need a good finish applied to take the brunt of impacts and also to seal it from moisture.
+Softer woods will also require a maintenance coat a little more often to maintain durability.

 The Most Durable Hardwood Floor Woods

-- Red oak is rated about 1300 and is generally considered about the minimum you want in hardwood flooring.
+is rated about 1300 and is generally considered about the minimum you want in hardwood flooring.
 Any softer and it won't stand up to much, so this is about a good entry point.
-You can get softer, of course; some people like the "distressed" aesthetic, and a few dings, dents and scratches won't compromise the structural integrity of your floor.
+You can get softer, of course; some people like the "distressed" aesthetic, and a few dings, dents, and scratches won't compromise the structural integrity of your floor.

-Make sure you know what you're looking to get out of a floor prior to choosing flooring material.
-It helps to consult with a hardwood flooring installation experts prior to choosing flooring.
+Make sure you know what you're looking to get out of a floor prior to choosing a flooring material.
+It helps to consult with hardwood flooring installation experts prior to choosing the floor.
 That way, you'll know what is going to work best and where.

-- Bamboo, depending on how its made can be in the 900 to 1300 range for typical bamboo boards but up to 3000 for a strand-woven composite.
+depending on how it's made can be in the 900 to 1300 range for typical bamboo boards but up to 3000 for a strand-woven composite.
 For standard construction bamboo, spend a little more to get quality boards with a durable finish; those will last.

-- Domestic walnut has a Janka hardness around 1000.
+has a Janka hardness of around 1000.
 While on the softer side, a good finish and some care will give you decades.
-Cherry has a similar hardness rating, but - like walnut - can last and is very attractive with a good finish.
+Cherry has a similar hardness rating, but - like a walnut - can last and is very attractive with a good finish.

-- Pine is a popular choice due to expense, but at Janka rating of 620 to 900 requires a good finish to be durable.
+is a popular choice due to expense, but a Janka rating of 620 to 900 requires a good finish to be durable.

-- Brazilian walnut, however, has a Janka rating of 3680.
-It takes high-traffic very well, has a gorgeous figure and as such doesn't usually get stained as much as sealed, so you can enjoy the gorgeous appearance.
+has a Janka rating of 3680.
+It takes high traffic very well, has a gorgeous figure, and as such doesn't usually get stained as much as sealed, so you can enjoy the gorgeous appearance.
 It is a very popular flooring wood, and for good reason.